anmol091192/linqiaCodingChallenge/README.md

 - I have tried to use ES6 syntax as much as possible.
 - I have used arrow function to bind this vairable with the function as I am using functions instead of class.
 - I have used Css to style my components because not a lot of styling were changing dynamically for this app.
-- Could have made Utils folder to resue the logic if had there were more components.
-As for now just kept them in the form function as they are not required elsewhere.
+- Could have made Utils folder to reuse the logic if there were more components.
+As for now just kept them in the form.js file as they are not required elsewhere.
 - I have placed each component in it own folder and if that components have sub-components they are placed within that folder itself.